mquan97/mquan97/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I'm funny yayyss

 -->

-WELCOME EVERYONE!
+## It's Quan here!

-- 🌱 I’m currently learning Integrify
+- 🌱 I’m currently working at Kassavirtanen as Front-end developer
+- 😄 I’m farmiliar with React, TypeScript, Redux, Express, GraphQL, MongoDB, Azure, AWS and web security.
+- ⚡ Fun fact: I can hold breath more than a minute.
+- 📫 How to reach me: https://www.linkedin.com/in/quan-hoang-080297/
 - 👯 I’m looking to collaborate on React
-- ⚡ Fun fact: I'm from Howard, a velho
-- 📫 How to reach me: fb/minhquanhoang1.com
-- 🔭 I’m currently working on Integerify
-- 🤔 I’m looking for help with Redux, React, Express, DataBase, SQL, security, .......
-- 💬 Ask me about anything you want
+- 💬 Follow me here: https://www.instagram.com/minh_quaan/ or here, this Github :>
-- 😄 Pronouns: haha

-README.md